 Students on the SAWL are eligible for housing in their assigned House and only their assigned House.
 Students on the SAWL will not be permitted to transfer Houses in an attempt to secure on-campus housing as the Inter-house transfer deadlines are applicable.

 Harvard College does not offer undergraduate housing in the Houses or dorms to married undergraduates and/or undergraduates with families.
-Students who are married and/or have children may be eligible for Harvard-affiliated housing through Harvard University Housing.
-Requests and inquiries related to this policy should be directed to the Director of Housing and Residential Operations (University Hall Ground Floor, South Suite, 617-496-2774, email@example.com).
+Students who are veterans, married, and/or have children may be eligible for Harvard-affiliated housing through Harvard University Housing.
+Requests and inquiries related to this policy should be directed to the Director of Housing and Residential Operations (6 Prescott St., 617-496-2774, email@example.com).